-Note: At the moment my list is filled and I can’t take on any more clients.
-I will have more openings, of course, and if you'd like me to put you on my waiting list, please send an email through my contact page.
-I'd also be glad refer you to another very good, accomplished coach who I can personally vouch for.
+My name is Steve Adams.
+I’m a writing coach and a writer.
+At the moment my list is filled.
+If you'd like me to put you on my waiting list, please send an email through my contact page.
+I'd also be glad to refer you to another very good coach.

 As a writing coach I’ve worked with published, award-winning novelists, short-fiction writers, and nonfiction writers; unpublished but dedicated and experienced writers; and those new to the game who have always believed they had something to say, but didn’t know quite how or where to begin.